On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Introduction

 \subsection{Probe Data in Traffic Volume Estimation}

 With the advancements in information technology, expectations for traffic volume availability have increased.
 In the United States, for example, the Highway Safety Improvement Program (HSIP) asks state departments of transportation to prepare traffic volume data even on low-volume roads \citep{FHWA-2016}.
 As mobile devices compatible with global navigation satellite systems (GNSSs) have spread throughout our daily lives, opportunities to estimate traffic volumes based on passively collected location data have gained industry attention \citep{CACERESetal-2008, HARRISONetal-2020}.
-Road agencies have started exploring the feasibility of using probe data to estimate traffic volumes \citep{CODJOEetal-2020, FISHetal-2021, KRILEandSLONE-2021, MACFARLANE-2020, ZHANGetal-2019} because probe volumes and traffic volumes tend to be positively correlated.
+Road agencies have started exploring the feasibility of using probe data to estimate traffic volumes \citep{CODJOEetal-2020, FISHetal-2021, KRILEandSLONE-2021, MACFARLANE-2020, ZHANGetal-2019} because probe traffic volumes and non-probe traffic volumes tend to be positively correlated.
 In proprietary products providing AADT estimations, reports have found negative correlations between true traffic volumes and estimation accuracy as measured by percentage errors \citep{BARRIOSandCASBURN-2019, ROLL-2019, SCHEWELetal-2021, TSAPAKISetal-2020, TSAPAKISetal-2021a, TURNERetal-2020, YANGetal-2020}.

-Machine learning methods have become popular calibration tools for traffic volume estimation by using probe location data.
+Machine learning methods have become popular calibration tools for traffic volume estimation based on probe location data.
 For instance, \cite{MENGetal-2017} and \cite{ZHANetal-2017} applied spatio-temporal semi-supervised learning and an unsupervised graphical model, respectively, to taxi trajectories in Chinese cities to estimate citywide traffic volumes.
 With a Maryland probe dataset, \cite{SEKULAetal-2018}, for example, showed that neural networks could significantly improve estimation accuracy.
 In Kentucky, \cite{ZHANGandCHEN-2020} used annual average daily probes (AADP) and betweenness centrality to estimate AADTs across the state.
-Using random forest, they found that an AADP of 53 was the lower threshold for having a mean absolute percentage error (MAPE) of less than 20 \% to 25 \%.
-Machine learning methods, including support vector machines and gradient boosting, provide practical solutions for calibrating high-dimensional data and improving estimation accuracy \citep{SCHEWELetal-2021}.
+Using random forest, they found that an AADP of 53 was the lower threshold for having a mean absolute percentage error (MAPE) of less than 20\% to 25\%. \cite{SCHEWELetal-2021} reported that gradient boosting excelled in calibrating probe location data for traffic volume estimation.